[Moderate revision–posted 3/13/25 (replaces 12/1/22 edition)]

 2. Current and Previous Employees

 Current employees of the Texas Tech University System or a component institution may not be paid for services as independent contractors.
 Any allowable employee payments must also comply with OP 72.03, Conflicts of Interest Relating to Purchasing, Payments, and Contracts.
-Former or retired employees who have been paid by Texas Tech University System or a component institution during the previous twelve months also may not be paid for services as independent contractors with appropriated funds (funds beginning with 11–14) in accordance with Texas laws.
+Former or retired employees who have been paid by the Texas Tech University System or a component institution during the previous twelve months also may not be paid for services as independent contractors with appropriated funds (funds beginning with 11–14) in accordance with Texas laws.
 Procurement of services to this class of former/retired employees may be paid from other sources provided the independent contractor criteria set forth in OP 62.37, Establishing Employee/Independent Contractor Status, have been met.
 Allowable payments for services to current and former employees are processed through the Employee One-Time Payment System (EOPS) as a payroll expense.

 3. Procurement Requirements